prof-rossetti/southernct-csc-443-201701/notes/javascript/client-side/document-object-model.md

   + [The HTML DOM Element Object](https://www.w3schools.com/jsref/dom_obj_all.asp)
   + [Using JavaScript to Manipulate the DOM](https://www.w3schools.com/js/js_htmldom_document.asp)

-> "When an HTML document is loaded into a web browser, it becomes a document object."
+> "When an HTML document is loaded into a web browser, it becomes a document object." - w3schools
-> The document object provides properties and methods to access all node objects, from within JavaScript." - w3schools

 ```` js
 window.document